openstack/charm-guide/doc/source/coding-guidelines.rst

 Why?

 String literals introduce a vector for mistakes.
-We can’t use the language to help prevent spelling mistakes, nor our tools to do autocompletion, nor use lint to find 'undefined' variables.
+We can't use the language to help prevent spelling mistakes, nor our tools to do autocompletion, nor use lint to find 'undefined' variables.
 This also means that if you use the same number or string literal more than once in code you should create a constant for that value and use that in code.
 This includes fixed array accesses, offsets, etc.

-Don’t abuse __call__()
+Don't abuse __call__()
 ~~~~~~~~~~~~~~~~~~~~~~

 ``__call__()`` is a method that is invoked when ``()`` is invoked on an object --